agabor/docs/_includes/ios/queries.md

 ```
 </div>

 You can skip the first results by setting `skip`.
-In the old Parse hosted backend, the maximum skip value was 10,000, but Parse Server removed that constraint.
+In the old MSG hosted backend, the maximum skip value was 10,000, but MSG Server removed that constraint.
 This can be useful for pagination:

 <div class="language-toggle" markdown="1">
 ```objective_c